OracularIS/mocaclient/docs/settings.md

 # MOCA Client Settings
-This page lists all configurable features and roles for MOCA Client, grouped by category for easy reference.
+The MOCA Client Settings enable administrators to define operational rules, security restrictions, and workflow safeguards for all users connecting through the MOCA Client.
+These settings are stored in a feature file and can be used to:

+- Control how commands are executed.

+- Restrict which files can be modified.

+- Enforce confirmation prompts for sensitive operations.

+- Enable detailed logging for compliance and troubleshooting.

+In production environments, these settings are typically used to enforce safe practices, prevent accidental or unauthorized changes, and protect critical system data.

 ## Feature File Settings

-The Feature File Settings define the behavior of the MOCA Client at runtime.
+Feature file settings determine the MOCA Client’s runtime behavior.
-These settings are read from the feature file at startup (or before each execution if configured) and are enforced automatically.
+They are read from the `MOCADEV_FEATURES.txt` at startup, or before each execution if configured via READ_SETTINGS_EVERY_TIME.

 | Category               | Feature Name               | Description                                                                                                                                             | Default / Notes                                  |
 | ---------------------- | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |